NBC analyst Cris Collinsworth on 2018 Ravens crafted by Ozzie Newsome: ‘They’re pretty good’

-NBC Sunday Night Football analyst Cris Collinsworth has yet to watch the Ravens in person this regular season, but he will get his chance as part of the network’s broadcast team covering the upcoming game at the Pittsburgh Steelers.
+NBC Sunday Night Football analyst Cris Collinsworth got a chance to study the Ravens as a member of the network’s broadcast team covering the upcoming game at the Pittsburgh Steelers.

-Based on the film the former Cincinnati Bengals wide receiver (1981 to 1988) has watched, Collinsworth likes what general manager Ozzie Newsome did in remaking the Ravens after they were left out of the AFC playoffs for the third consecutive season.
+And based on the film the former wide receiver for the Cincinnati Bengals from 1981 to 1988 has watched, Collinsworth likes what general manager Ozzie Newsome did in remaking the Ravens after they were left out of the AFC playoffs for the third consecutive season.

 “They’re pretty good,” Collinsworth said.
 “I just got a chance to study their last film, and I thought that as a receiver, he understood that they had to be more dynamic.
 [Quarterback] Joe Flacco had kind of gotten to be this checkdown guy, and they needed to be more explosive.
 So they got more explosive with [former Arizona Cardinals wide receiver John] Brown adding some speed, with [former Oakland Raiders wide receiver Michael] Crabtree adding some playmaking.
 Drafting those two tight ends [Hayden Hurst and Mark Andrews] has already made a difference, and we’re already seeing the difference that those guys have made.”